prg.528.research_interrupted.webp

 20–21 hrs

-Astrid Feringa and Claude Nassar: If the International Atomic Clock was Circuit-Bent, It Would Play "Aquarius (Flamman & Abraxas Radio Mix)" by Party Animals and De-Synchronise the Rhythms of Modernity
+Astrid Feringa and Claude Nassar: If the International Atomic Clock was Circuit-Bent, it Would Play Aquarius (Flamman & Abraxas Radio Mix) by Party Animals and Desynchronize the Rhythms of Modernity (jamming session during drinks)

-The managing systems of Western modernity (network- and communication technologies, satellite navigation, financial markets, trade, the internet, etc.) function by synchronizing their components to a master-clock.
+The managing systems of western modernity (network- and communication technologies, satellite navigation, financial markets, trade, the internet, etc.) function by synchronizing their components to a master clock.
 The same logic applies to small-scale electronic systems.
-For example, in the case of a synthesizer, the components that constitute it need to be synchronized to a master-clock in order for it to generate steady oscillations and produce a stable sound.
+For example, in the case of a synthesizer, the components that constitute it need to be synchronized to a master clock in order for it to generate steady oscillations and produce a stable sound.

 Astrid Feringa, photo, 2023